michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 8. and great joy was in that city.

-9. But a certain man was there whose name was Simon, who had dwelt in that city much time, and with his sorceries had deceived the people of the Shomroyee, magnifying himself, and saying, I am the Great.Ano 'no Rabo.
+9. But a certain man was there whose name was Simon, who had dwelt in that city much time, and with his sorceries had deceived the people of the Shomroyee, magnifying himself, and saying, I am the Great.

 10. And all inclined to him, great and small, and said, This is the great Power of Aloha.